10 December 2019

 We do this because we believe brands that encourage and implement risky ideas beat those that play it safe.

-This is the foundation of Contagious’ business model and it is the lens through which we analyse advertising, and so it tends to bleed into everything we do.
+This is the foundation of Contagious’ business model and it is the lens through which we analyse advertising, and so we tend to talk about it a lot.

 But at Most Contagious 2019 our notions of creative bravery were put in their place by two speakers who demonstrated nerve beyond the call of marketing duty.